Doug-AWS/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/300-apigw.md

 ---

 Good job!
-In the next chapter, we'll write our own reusable construct.
+In the next chapter, we'll write your own reusable construct.